 States should be required to implement a single point of entry for LTSS to determine financial and program eligibility and authorize services promptly.

-Assessments to determine eligibility for services should measure the need for assistance caused by functional limitations and the need for assistance with activities of daily living and instrumental activities of daily living without regard to whether the person being assessed has family who can assist with the care.
+Assessments to determine eligibility for services should measure the need for assistance caused by functional limitations without regard to whether the person being assessed has family who can assist with the care.
+This includes the need for assistance with activities of daily living and instrumental activities of daily living.
 It should also measure the need for long-term nursing services, medical management, and supervision due to cognitive and other mental impairments and behavioral problems.

 Consumer-directed LTSS should always be available, promoted, and supported, regardless of payer or provider.
 Federal and state agencies should offer consumers the option of a cash payment to select and manage their LTSS.